2025 United States Women's Curling Championship

 The 2025 United States Women's Curling Championship was held from January 28 to February 2 at the Duluth Entertainment Convention Center in Duluth, Minnesota.
 The event was held in conjunction with the 2025 United States Men's Curling Championship.
 The winning Tabitha Peterson rink represented the United States at the 2025 World Women's Curling Championship at the Uijeongbu Indoor Ice Rink in Uijeongbu, South Korea.
-The winning team will also earn a berth into the 2025 United States Olympic Curling Trials.
+The winning team also earned a berth into the 2025 United States Olympic Curling Trials.

 Qualification process

 The following teams qualified to participate in the 2025 national championship: